-Section 11.1 Fiscal Year
+Section 12.1 Fiscal Year

-The fiscal year of the IETF Trust shall be determined, and may be changed, by resolution of the Board of Directors.
+The fiscal year of the IETF IPMC shall be determined, and may be changed, by resolution of the Board of Directors.

-Section 11.2 Reserves
+Section 12.2 Reserves

-The Board of Directors may set apart out of any funds of the IETF Trust a reserve or reserves for any proper purpose and may abolish any such reserve.
+The Board of Directors may set apart out of any funds of the IETF IPMC a reserve or reserves for any proper purpose and may abolish any such reserve.

-Section 11.3 Document Form, Signature and Delivery
+Section 12.3 Document Form, Signature and Delivery